Pratik24122/SQL_Data_Warehouse_Project/README.md

 - Surrogate keys are used for all dimensions
 - Fact table references dimensions via foreign keys
 - Optimized for aggregation, filtering, and slicing across business dimensions

-## 📌 Project Overview

-This project implements an **end-to-end SQL Data Warehouse** using a **Medallion Architecture (Bronze, Silver, Gold)**.
-It ingests data from **CRM and ERP source systems**, performs structured transformations, and exposes a **business-ready dimensional data model** for analytics and reporting.

-The project demonstrates how raw operational data can be transformed into a clean, integrated, and query-optimized warehouse using **pure SQL**, following **data engineering and dimensional modeling best practices**.

-Key highlights:
-- Layered data warehouse design (Bronze, Silver, Gold)
-- Integration of multiple source systems
-- SQL-based data cleansing and transformation
-- Dimensional modeling using a Star Schema
-- Data quality and integrity validation

 ## 📋 Project Requirements